evotoole/LLM_prefix_guidance/README.md

 ## 2) **Python Scripts**

-- These are the Python scripts used to load the large and small model and generate responses.
+- These are the Python scripts used to load the large and small model, generate responses, and write to csv files.

 ## 3) **SLURM Scripts**